 - Punny Name: Seriously, Judge Knott.
 When someone tells her "Judge Not, lest ye be judged", she fires back "Is that with an 'N' or a 'K'?"

 - Ripped from the Headlines: Some of the stories reflect things currently having a serious impact on life in the area, such as the serious conflict between environmentalism and fishing in the barrier islands note

 - Sweet Home Alabama: Like the Deep South, mostly averted.
-It portrays the south as a positive light without demonizing others.
-Also, it shows some of the darker Truth in Television aspects of life in the south, such as racism and homophobia.
+While it portrays the south in a positive light, it still shows some of the darker Truth in Television aspects of life in the south, such as sexism, racism, and homophobia.